malramsay64/phd-thesis/01_Methods/Molecular_Dynamics.md

 designed for GPU computation.
-It makes full use of the GPU by avoiding communication overheads and using data structures and algorithms designed for this hardware, an example being the SARU pseudo-random number generator. [@sec:random-numbers-in-hoomd] While HOOMD-blue is on the cutting edge of technology, there is not the same diversity of literature to draw upon that LAMMPS has.
+It makes full use of the GPU by avoiding communication overheads and using data structures and algorithms designed for this hardware, an example being the SARU pseudo-random number generator (@sec:random_hoomd).
+While HOOMD-blue is on the cutting edge of technology, there is not the same diversity of literature to draw upon that LAMMPS has.
 This also means that there are not the library of extensions,